vasighiz/AI-Engineering-in-Production/case-studies/example-agent/README.md

 This public case study demonstrates how to design and develop a production-oriented agent system while learning AI engineering.

 The scenario is intentionally fictional.
-It does not describe a real company, customer workflow, internal platform, market, production interface, or proprietary business rule.
+It does not describe any real workflow, internal platform, market, production interface, or proprietary business rule.

 ## 1. Scenario